josdyr/josdyr/README.md

 ### Hi, I'm Jostein 👋

-- 🔭 I’m currently working on Azure
+- 🔭 I’m currently working with Azure
 - 🌱 I’m currently learning Terraform and Powershell
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on DevOps and Data Science
-- 💬 Ask me about Azure
+- 💬 Ask me about Azure and DevOps 🚀
 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/josdyr)